ashleysommer/sanic-plugin-toolkit/README.rst

 ------------------------------

 The Middleware system in the Sanic Plugins Framework both builds upon and extends the native Sanic middleware system.
-Rather than simply having two middleware queues ('request', and 'response'), the middleware system in SPF uses four queues.
+Rather than simply having two middleware queues ('request', and 'response'), the middleware system in SPF uses five additional queues.

 - Request-Pre: These middleware run *before* the application's own request middleware.
 - Request-Post: These middleware run *after* the application's own request middleware.
 - Response-Pre: These middleware run *before* the application's own response middleware.
 - Response-Post: These middleware run *after* the application's own response middleware.
+- Cleanup: These middleware run *after* all of the above middleware, and are run after a response is sent, and are run even if response is None.

 So as a plugin developer you can choose whether you need your middleware to be executed before or after the application's own middleware.